19 Nov From Law Prof to Law Dean: Curse or Blessing?

 Lesson #2: Prepare, Prepare, and then Prepare Some More

 You cannot prepare enough for the role.
 I held one-on-one meetings with many of my future colleagues before joining the Faculty.
-These helped me consider more about the climate and culture.
+These helped me learn more about the climate and culture.
 I enrolled in a course on leadership, studying the difference between operational and strategic, authoritative and democratic models.
 I took another on organisational management and a third on accounting.
-Upon reflection, I wish I’d also researched fundraising and project management.
+Upon reflection, I wish I’d also researched fundraising and project management (oversights I’ve since remedied).
 The themes of my programme of study are palpable: as you’ve noticed, the targets of a dean are far removed from those of an academic.

 Despite the abundance of meetings and courses, I was swept up by a maelstrom upon arrival.
 Within a week of my start date, my diary was brimming with meetings.
-Not only did the chairs of these meetings expect me to turn up prepared, they often requested reports beforehand and, in one instance, a strategic plan for the coming year (with four weeks on the job).
+Not only did the chairs of these meetings expect me to turn up prepared, they often requested reports beforehand and, in one instance, a strategic plan for the coming year (with four weeks in post).

 To be frank, I do not think my situation unique.
 For me, the position is / was novel, but the institution has been chugging along for generations.
 I am an incoming cog invited to take over from an outgoing one.
 There is little chance to feel around or to ease into the role.
 Once in post, you must deliver systematically and expeditiously.
 While I’ve mocked managerial slogans such as “be agile”, I appreciate that a dean must navigate an array of activities, many of which they know little about.